Terms used across this knowledge base, defined plainly.

 - Application Password

-- A 24-character token you generate in WordPress (Users → Profile → Application Passwords) that lets a tool authenticate to your site without using your main wp-admin password.
+- A 24-character token that lets a tool authenticate to your site without using your wp-admin password.
+You do not create one — the plugin generates and manages its own on activation, and revokes it if you delete the plugin.
 Scoped, revocable, and bypasses 2FA by core WordPress design.

 - Cowork